matthewreagan/SwiftRecursiveAlgorithms/README.md

 # Swift Graph Traversal & Recursive Algorithms

 This is a list of solutions to common [recursive](https://en.wikipedia.org/wiki/Recursion#In_computer_science) or [graph traversal](https://en.wikipedia.org/wiki/Graph_traversal) problems.
 [Iterative](https://www.codeproject.com/Articles/21194/Iterative-vs-Recursive-Approaches) solutions are sometimes also shown (though any problem that can be solved recursively can also be solved iteratively).
-The purpose is to provide a grab-bag of simple **Swift** algorithms which are often useful in a variety of problem domains.
+The purpose is to assist in understanding how to approach and solve these types of problems (the solutions should not be memorized or simply copy-pasted).

 The algorithms here are presented in **Question-Answer** format, and in most cases there are a multitude of possible solutions.
 The solutions here are _not necessarily the most efficient_, but rather those that provide the clearest insight into how the solution is actually reached.
 There are also often problem-specific assumptions made that would not be safe to make in more generalized problem domains (assertions and error handling are typically omitted).
-It should be noted that these solutions are presented to help understand how to approach & solve these types of problems, they should not simply be used as-is or memorized.

 For a more exhaustive list of specific algorithm examples see: [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club).